fugu-chop/launch_school/daily_logs/daily_log_sept2020.md

 Some of the precedence material is pretty crazy, like how `{}` and `do/end` actually have different priorities to each other, and that depending on which one you use, you could be returning a completely different value to what you expected.
 Sounds like a really easy way to get bugs in your program.

 The `.tap` method looks really useful to me for debugging.
 I'll be able to just insert it between chained methods to see what exactly gets returned at each step.
 It feels like a really good timesaver.

+##### 27/09/20 (Sun)
+__*Concepts covered*__<br/>
+- RB101 - Lesson 2: Small Programs
+  - Porting messages to an external YAML file
+  - Home loan calculator
+  - Best practices with methods
+  - Revision on variable scope
+  - Method invocation versus definition
+  - Methods accessing local variables through block interactions

+__*Time spent*__<br/>
+241 minutes

+__*Thoughts*__<br/>
+The concept of having your messages live in an external file is pretty cool.
+I'm not sure what the performance implications are, but it seems like you could have improved security by not having everything live in the same script.

+I'm getting some good practice with loops, and pseudocode with the home loan calculator.
+The loan calculator was a fun exercise, even if it did take me a while.
+The Rubocop alerts for style guide failures are kind of annoying, but necessary I guess.
+I find the truncated lines even harder to read, especially when there's lots of indenting involved.

+Methods accessing local variables through blocks is weird.
+I think I only superficially understand it, and I'm not entirely sure what use cases there are to do so (our old friend `yield`).